 Despite advances in the treatment of heart disease, the outcome of patients experiencing SCA remains poor.
 The reasons for the continued poor outcomes are likely multifactorial (e.g., delayed bystander CPR, delayed defibrillation, advanced age, decreased proportion presenting with VF.)

 - When SCA is due to a ventricular tachyarrhythmia, the outcome of resuscitation is better compared with those with asystole or pulseless electrical activity.

-- Among the many factors that appear to have an influence on the outcome of SCA, the elapsed time prior to effective resuscitation (i.e., establishment of an effective pulse) appears to be the most critical element.
+- Among the many factors that appear to influence the outcome of SCA, the elapsed time before effective resuscitation (i.e., the establishment of an effective pulse) appears to be the most critical element.
 There are several ways to decrease the time to the onset of resuscitative efforts:

 - Rapid EMS response